Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Experiments

 \subsection{Efficient Vision-Language Adaptation}

 We further evaluate \textbf{multimodal FFG} to assess whether textual style descriptions can improve over vision-only references.
 Using GAR-Font($I_8$) on the large (\textit{L}) dataset, we vary the number of visual references $n_\text{ref}\in{2,4,8}$ as baselines.
-We then introduce multimodal variants GAR-Font($M_2$) and GAR-Font($M_4$), which pair 2 or 4 visual references with one textual style description obtained via Qwen2.5-VL~\cite{Qwen25VL} captioning; further details are provided in the supplementary material.
+We then introduce multimodal variants GAR-Font($M_2$) and GAR-Font($M_4$), which pair 2 or 4 visual references with one textual style description.
+For experimental evaluation, due to the lack of such corpora, Qwen2.5-VL~\cite{Qwen25VL} generates descriptions as a proxy of human-authored design intent; details are provided in the supplementary material.

 As shown in Table~\ref{tab:adapter_experiment}, both multimodal models outperform their vision-only counterparts with the same number of visual references across all major metrics.
 GAR-Font($M_4$) even surpasses the 8-reference visual model, achieving lower RMSE$\downarrow$/LPIPS$\downarrow$ and higher SSIM$\uparrow$ on the \textit{UFSC}, along with a better FID$\downarrow$ ($7.4915$ vs. $7.7155$).
 Similar gains appear on \textit{UFUC}, confirming that language provides complementary style cues and reduces reliance on numerous visual references.
 A mild decrease in ACC(S) is observed, likely because textual guidance yields smoother and more diverse styles beyond the classifier’s limit.